-Records of oxygen service cleaning inspections shall be supplied to the valve specifier by the valve manufacturer or the third party cleaning vendor.
-When a valve is cleaned in the field, the organisation responsible for cleaning shall prepare and maintain the inspection records.
-See CGA G-4.1, and AIGA 012 for guidance on record keeping [11, 12].
+Records of oxygen service cleaning inspections shall be made available to the valve specifier by the valve manufacturer or the third-party cleaning vendor.
+When a valve is cleaned in the field, the contractor responsible for the cleaning shall prepare and submit records to the owner.
+When cleaned by qualified owner personnel, they shall follow internal company policy and procedures.
+See CGA G-4.1 and AIGA 012 for guidance on record keeping [13, 14].